andrewnyhus/Bottle-Builder/README.md

 ## How does the site work?

-1. The user goes to [https://bottlebuilder.herokuapp.com/design_bottle_building/](https://bottlebuilder.herokuapp.com/design_bottle_building/)
-and creates a bottle building design.
+1. The user goes to [the design bottle building page](https://bottlebuilder.herokuapp.com/design_bottle_building/) and creates a bottle building design.
 They do this by entering the necessary information and drawing the perimeter of the building on the map.
 Below is a screenshot of this.